 Negative reviews stop 40% of consumers wanting to use business, and you will fail to receive these prospective customers.
 People will look for more information to confirm their buying decision.
 So if you have good ratings, you’ll stand a better chance at making it as someone’s final choice.

-Whether you sell products, offer services, or treat patients, you must manage your online reputation properly.
+Whether you sell products, offer services, treat patients, or are considering selling your own business, you must manage your online reputation properly.
 Do not let an occasional mistake affect your business.
 And do not allow your competitors, disgruntled employees, or a once in a blue moon angry customer affect your business negatively.

 Importance of online reputation management